Occupational Therapy Assistant (A.A.S.)

 Students must submit a copy of a current CPR card from the American Heart Association – BLS for Healthcare Providers directly to the OTA program prior to the secondary application closing date.

 Students must also complete the following courses with a grade of C or higher before the first semester of OTA coursework.
 If students complete all general education coursework prior to program application, grades of A’s and B’s in these classes earn points which can be used for a merit application.
 However, these classes may be completed during the fall semester before the program starts in spring.

 A fine arts/humanities elective

 Program-ready general education classes can be started any semester, and can be completed on a part-time or full-time basis from any campus.
-After program entry, all classes are co-requisite, meaning they will be taken as offered, and students will progress through the six-semester program with the same set of classmates.
+After program entry, all classes are co-requisite, meaning they will be taken as offered, and students will progress through the four-semester program with the same set of classmates.